 - transfer data from tables to systems and vice versa,

 - send emails and notifications,

 - create invoices,

 Experts note that 43% of operations in the insurance industry can be automated.
 Let's consider the five most common RPA use cases in insurance.

-Imagine that an insured event has occurred with you, so you are applying to your insurer for compensation.
+Imagine that you need to make an insurance claim, so you are applying to your insurer for compensation.
 Obviously, it is important that the company responds quickly to your request.
 Robots sort claims and take on standard cases, while situations requiring critical thinking are passed on to insurance agents.

 - help users register by answering their questions about creating an account, canceling or changing a subscription,

 - support clients round the clock, advising them on standard issues,